PA Program Goals

 Genesis Cup 2015 Healthcare Innovation

-Students will be formatively and summatively evaluated for these goals.
+Students will be formatively and summatively evaluated for these competencies.
 These evaluations will occur throughout the didactic phase, on each rotation, and with the final summative exam.

-- Efficiently and effectively elicit pertinent information in a medical history and perform an appropriate physical exam for patients of various ages.
+- Efficiently and effectively elicit pertinent information in a medical history and perform an appropriate physical exam for patients across the lifespan.

 - Appropriately order and analyze results of clinical and diagnostic tests.